-For this reason, the use of “white”, “light”, “gold”, “dark”, “black”, and “aged” is not a great scale for determining rum styles.
-I use these terms mainly because the color of the rum may be important to the visual outcome of the drink, and because there tends to be a roughly agreed upon meaning behind the color that producers respect at least for marketing (lighter is younger and drier, darker is older and sweeter).
+For this reason, the use of “white”, “light”, “gold”, “dark”, “black”, and “aged” is not a great scale for determining rum styles, on its own.
+I use these terms mainly because the color of the rum may be important to the visual outcome of the drink, and because there tends to be a roughly agreed upon meaning behind the color that producers respect at least for marketing.
 In short, the color of rum is important if only because it’s a marketing shorthand for the flavor, but the region the rum is from matters more importantly.
 It is not enough to just have a white rum, a gold rum, and a dark rum, if you are looking to make complex rum or tiki drinks.

 Besides caramel color which is just an unavoidable reality in the rum world, something to look out for is rum producers who added sugar to the final rum in large amounts.
 Certain regions forbid this practice, however other regions do not.
 These “dosed” rums are frowned upon in rum enthusiast communities.
 You can find many rum blogs which have compiled tables of independent sugar measurements of various popular rums; I will not be maintaining such a “wall of shame” list, but I try to recommend rums that are generally regarded as quality and without such dosing.

 I will further break down the regions associated with rum production, below.